If I diminish the bills that I owe, will I be issued a 1099 that I must use when filing my tax return?

 Generally speaking, many creditors do not issue 1099Cs, and as a result consumers do not pay additional taxes on the forgiven debt.
-Many consumers who do receive 1099Cs do not see a significant tax penalty because their severe financial hardships are usually the result in significant loss of income, or events that allow for tax credits.
-IRS Form 982 covers certain hardship situations that may exempt or offset the tax liability caused by a large 1099C debt forgiveness.
+Many consumers who do receive 1099Cs do not see a significant tax penalty because of their severe financial hardships.

 I hope this information helps you Find.
 Learn.
 Save.